sgeorgakis/products_near_you/README.md

 The `lng` parameter is the longitute of the user's position and must be a float.

-The `tags` parameter are the tags that the shop must have at least one and is a string with values separated by commas.
+The `tags` (optional) parameter are the tags that the shop must have at least one and is a string with values separated by commas.

 If any of the above parameters is invalid, a `Bad Request` response is returned,